Christy Darlington: Darlington

 During the 1998 U.S. Tours, Christy was asked by Joe Queer of the Queers to collaborate on a recording with Green Day but for reasons unknown it never happened.

 In 2012, Hollywood-based independent record label, Broadway Recording Company, signed Darlington to a contract.
 Darlington repackaged previously released solo material under the band name Sunglasses&Sugar, and released it on an album entitled Vuvuzuelas.
 After putting together a lineup and performing live, "Sunglasses&Sugar" recorded a three song Maxi-Single entitled "Tinsel Tree" that was produced and mixed by Salim Nourallah.
 These songs were rerecorded versions of Darlington songs.
 After eight live shows, which included opening up for singer Lezlie Deane's band Scary cherry and the bang bangs, the Dollyrots, and Jaret Reddick's band People on Vacation, Darlington disbanded the project to work with Broadway Recording Company on compiling out-of-print releases for reissue and writing new material.

 Darlington's radio show, "The Moron-a-thon" became syndicated weekly on Deep Ellum Radio in February 2014, lasting for 46 episodes until August 2014.

-In 2015 Darlington resumed touring across the U.S. performing without a full band live, completely solo playing only an electric guitar.
-He also released new limited-run cassette and vinyl releases on California-based Jerkoff Records and Wiener Records (a subsidiary of Burger Records).
+In 2015, Darlington resumed touring across the U.S. performing without a full band live, completely solo playing only an electric guitar.
+She also released new limited-run cassette and vinyl releases on California-based Jerkoff Records and Wiener Records (a subsidiary of Burger Records).
 Broadway Recording Company also revamped Darlington's digital releases to coincide with new recordings and touring.
-Darlington's Moron-a-thon radio show episodes were moved to the podbean website where more episodes were posted, includes ones with guest co-host such as Erik Chandler of Bowling for soup and Mike Graff of Course of Empire.
+Darlington's Moron-a-thon radio show episodes were moved to the Podbean website where more episodes were posted, includes ones with guest co-host such as Erik Chandler of Bowling for soup and Mike Graff of Course of Empire.
 Darlington also performed live on bass guitar for a few shows with Austin band the Sweethearts.
 From 2015 to the present, Darlington has been performing regularly all over the U.S. completely solo with no band and only an electric guitar as accompaniment.